The contribution of supermassive black holes in stripped nuclei to the supermassive black hole population of UCDs and galaxy clusters: Discussion

 \subsection{Massive black holes in low-mass stripped nuclei}

-In Section \ref{section:lowmass}, we investigated the possibility of massive black holes existing in the population of stripped nuclei that have total masses overlapping with globular clusters.
+In Section \ref{section:lowmass}, we investigated the possibility of massive black holes existing in the stripped nuclei population with total masses overlapping with globular clusters.
 We found that $\approx$0.1 per cent of objects that resemble globular clusters could be stripped nuclei that contain massive black holes.
 However, our results are consistent with stripped nuclei in the mass range of globular clusters containing no massive black holes.

 Several studies have presented evidence for and against individual globular clusters containing intermediate-mass black holes \citep[e.g.][]{Gebhardt_2002, Ulvestad_2007, Maccarone_2007, Maccarone2008, Noyola_2010, Anderson_2010, Cseh2010, Lutzgendorf_2013, Feldmeier_2013, Lanzoni_2013, Baumgardt_2019}.
 At present, there is no solid confirmed evidence for any globular clusters containing supermassive or intermediate-mass black holes.